tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 @@@ note

-It is not necessary to have a name of the application as HostConfigApp/JHostConfigApp, user can choose this name.
+It is not necessary to have the name of the application as HostConfigApp/JHostConfigApp, the user can choose this name.

 @@@

 ## Command line parameter options

 * **`--local`** is an optional parameter.
-When supplied, get the host configuration file from local machine located at hostConfigPath, else fetch it from config service
+When supplied, get the host configuration file from local machine located at `hostConfigPath`, otherwise, fetch it from the Config Service
 * **`<file>`** is a mandatory parameter.
 It specifies Host configuration file path
-* **`-s, --container-script <script-path>`** specifies the path of generated shell script of container command app from task `universal:packageBin` (sbt-native-packager task)
+* **`-s, --container-script <script-path>`** specifies the path of the generated shell script for the container command app from task `universal:packageBin` (sbt-native-packager task)
 * **`--help`** prints the help of the application.
 * **`--version`** prints the version of the application.